thebarracksarmy/bsarmy.com/.github/README.md

 1. Fork the repository
 2. Clone the repository (use `git clone --recurse-submodules https://github.com/bsarmy-com/bsarmy.com` to clone the required submodules)
 3. Create a new branch
-4. Make your changes
+4. Make your changes and test them in a mobile and desktop browser
 5. Commit your changes
 6. Push your changes to GitHub
 7. Open a pull request, including a detailed description of your changes and where you are located.
 You'll be contacted by a maintainer to verify your identity and ask a series of questions to verify military service.
 We then get you added to the project.

 ### Submitting suggestions

 Use our [suggestion form](https://forms.gle/F9c7CEvEkwV6TbZNA) to submit suggestions for the project.
-You can also submit suggestions by opening an issue on GitHub.
+You can also submit suggestions by opening an issue.

 ## Contributors